Momentum-Team-12/momentum-team-12.github.io/_posts/2022-05-17-fe-intro-react.md

 [Beginner's Guide to React Tutorial](https://welearncode.com/beginners-guide-react-2020/).
 This will show you the most modern way to build React apps.

+🚨 The video for that tutorial was taken down but the creator made a [Twitch stream of the same content](https://www.youtube.com/watch?v=NUmaTY46mYs).

 [This link will create an empty repo on GitHub that you can use to push your tutorial code to.](https://classroom.github.com/a/nyYmB044)

 If you finish this and want to keep going, try one of these other tutorials: